List of Scandal characters: Olivia Pope

 Olivia Carolyn Pope, portrayed by Kerry Washington, is a former White House Communications Director who is widely regarded as the best "fixer" in Washington.
 Olivia worked on the presidential campaign of then-Governor Fitzgerald Thomas Grant III, with whom she began an affair.
-After Fitz became president, and named Olivia Director of Communications, they continued the affair.
-Although she still had feelings for him, Olivia knew that it would be best to resign from her position and as a result, she started "Pope & Associates", a crisis management company.
-Throughout season one, Olivia demonstrates that she is very dedicated to her work and to the people she helps and that she's surrounded by staff who are very loyal to her due to her saving each of them a problem in their past.
+After Fitz became president and named Olivia Director of Communications, they continued the affair.
+Although she still had feelings for him, Olivia knew that it would be best to resign from her position, and as a result, she started "Pope & Associates", a crisis management company.
+Throughout season one, Olivia demonstrates that she is very dedicated to her work and to the people she helps, and that she's surrounded by staff who are very loyal to her because she saved each of them from a problem in their past.
 At the beginning of season two, it is revealed that Olivia had something to do with Quinn Perkins's past and that she made a call that eventually got Quinn's case thrown out of court, saving her from the death penalty.
 Olivia is shown to have a contentious relationship with Mellie, the First Lady; the two women cannot stand each other but tolerate each other for the sake of the presidency.
 Olivia's father, Eli Pope, was the leader of a secret government organization titled B613.
-At the beginning of season five, it is leaked to the public that Mellie was thrown out of the White House and Olivia is in fact Fitz' mistress.
+At the beginning of season five, it is leaked to the public that Mellie was thrown out of the White House and Olivia is, in fact, Fitz's mistress.
 She eventually makes a deal with her father and Mellie to keep the Senate from impeaching Fitz.
 However, she leaves Fitz by the end of the fall finale and moves on.
 She's currently running Mellie's bid for president.
 At the end of season 7, she and Fitz come back together.